cmudig/falcon/README.md

 const falcon = new FalconVis(db);
 ```

-Next, create views that contain the data dimension and what happens when the cross-filtered counts change. `FalconVis` supports 0D and 1D views.
+Next, create views that contain the data dimension and what happens when the cross-filtered counts change (`onChange`). `FalconVis` supports 0D and 1D views.

-**1D: Distance in miles**
+Note that your specified `onChange` function is called every time the cross-filtered counts change so that you can update your visualization with the new filtered counts.

+**Distance View**

 ![dist](https://github.com/cmudig/falcon/assets/65095341/e6c474f5-f717-4f48-baff-eb2a2971dd05)